 Are Rogue Dispensaries ruining it for everyone?

-As an aspiring entrepreneur, I’m a huge supporter of small businesses.
+As an aspiring entrepreneur, I’m a huge supporter of small business.
 I love to see entrepreneurial innovation and opportunistic developments.
 But are these small start-up dispensaries causing us issues?

 In Vancouver, dispensaries are currently labeled as a Grey Market and “allowed” to operate.
 However, since the announcement that the Liberal Government will soon be passing legislation, many ambitious entrepreneurs are jumping the gun.

-Dispensaries have been popping up all over provinces in Ontario and Quebec.
+Dispensaries have been popping up all over the provinces in Ontario and Quebec.
 Don’t get me wrong, this has been great as a consumer.
-There is just one problem, namely that the Government is still deciding whether there should even be a marijuana dispensary model.
+There is just one problem, namely that the Government is still deciding whether there should even be a marijuana dispensary model for independents.

-The Government said the main reasons for legalization are to “eliminate the black market” and “keeping it out of children.”
-But of course they are going spin this story; they want to justify their choices.
-Regulated or unregulated, kids will still have access to Marijuana.
+The Government said the main reasons for legalization are “to eliminate the black market” and “keep it away from children.”
+But of course, they’re going spin this story– they want to justify their choices.
+Regulated or unregulated, kids will still have access to marijuana.
 In fact, I think it’ll be even easier.
 The black market will transform into a legal market, or still thrive.
 Money is the main motivator here, and if the Government can, why not take the biggest piece of the pie?

 Currently, dispensary owners are claiming the territory as fast as they can.
-They are also showing that this model works.
-I am with them on that point – it does work.
+They are also showing that their model works.
+I am with them on that point; it does work.
 I firmly believe you obtain the best product and knowledge from the people who actually smoke it, and have a passion for cannabis.
-Conversely, these Government retail stores will only focus on education and sales.
-With specific reference to the LCBO, have you ever seen a wine connoisseur at one of their locations?
+Conversely, these government retail stores will only focus on education and sales.
+With specific reference to the LCBO, have you ever seen a wine connoisseur at one of their locations!?
 I expect the same template to follow for Marijuana.
 It’ll be a bad idea.

-The Government decisions on which model to choose is, to some extent, shaped by public perception.
+The Government’s decision on which model to choose, is to some extent, shaped by public perception.
 If the public sides with the government-run model, dispensaries are in deep trouble.
-The summer crackdowns highlighted Marijuana dispensaries in a negative light.
-Whether you view dispensaries as right or wrong, the media is propagating words like “Arrests”, “Illegal” and “Crackdowns” to the public, deepening the perception of Marijuana as a drug.
+The summer crackdowns highlighted marijuana dispensaries in a negative light.
+Whether you view dispensaries as right or wrong, the media is propagating negative words like “Arrests”, “Illegal” and “Crackdowns” to the public, deepening the perception of marijuana as a criminal drug.

 Additionally, crime is becoming increasingly problematic.
-The third string of violent robberies in Toronto alone in 2 months shows the real dangers.
-Dispensaries are a perfect target – only accepting cash and the thieves get a shit load of weed too!
-It’s beyond the dispensaries control, but if they paid attention to what’s going on in the United States, they will notice the huge security issue.
-Unlike legal US states, however, Canadian dispensaries can’t rely on the police to protect them.
+The third string of violent robberies in Toronto in 2 months alone shows the real dangers.
+Dispensaries are a perfect target: they (usually) only accept cash and the thieves get a shit load of weed too!
+It’s beyond the dispensary’s control, but if they paid attention to what’s going on in the United States, they will notice the huge security issue.
+Unlike legal US states however, Canadian dispensaries can’t rely on the police to protect them.
 Canadian police have less presence in dispensaries, giving further opportunity for robberies to continue.
-This continues to add more fuel for the pro-government model.
+The criminalization and crime liability around the dispensary market continues to add more fuel for the pro-government model.

 I truly believe the dispensary model is better for small businesses and customers.
 It will be cheaper for consumers, allow more small businesses to work with dispensaries, and create more jobs.
 Ideally, it will attract business owners who care and love the plant, and have the customer’s interests as their priority.
 This would include customer service, price, education, quality product, and safe access.
 However, current events are unfairly benefiting those who step over the line of the law, and directly affecting law-abiding entrepreneurs who aim be connected to cannabis in some way.
 Marijuana will be legal one day, so let’s try to create the best environment for it.